© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte castle, 110m north west of St Mary's Church is a scheduled monument protected by Historic England under reference 1017767.
 View the official record →

-Motte castle, located 110 metres north-west of St Mary's Church in Warwickshire, is a Norman earthwork defence dating to the eleventh or twelfth century.
+Motte castle, 110 metres north-west of St Mary's Church in Warwickshire, is a Norman earthwork fortification consisting of a substantial mound with surrounding defensive features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017767.

 Motte castle, 110m north west of St Mary's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017767.